 Conclusion and Future plans

 In the area of dissemination, good progress has been made in establishing new branding and channels of communication for EGI and EGI-InSPIRE.
 The Dissemination team has also made some progress in making contact with the wider dissemination team based in the NGIs but engagement could be improved.
 Having established some individual external contacts, the dissemination team needs to build on the dissemination networks across Europe within the NGIs.
 The team will also aim to use this network to improve knowledge and awareness in the wider press, beyond specialist journals.
-In future versions of the Dissemination Plan and the Dissemination Handbook, the dissemination activities will to assess how best to build on the channels and contacts already established.
+In future versions of the Dissemination Plan and the Dissemination Handbook, the dissemination activities will be to assess how best to build on the channels and contacts already established.
 This will help to improve outreach to new user communities, which will also be significantly supported by the two major events each year, the Technical Forum and the User Forum.
 Plans are already underway for the second EGI Technical Forum in Lyon in September 2011.

-To conclude, transition from EGEE to EGI policy framework was successfully completed, hence, as a direct consequence, new EGI policy framework improved coordination between various policy groups.
+To conclude, transition from EGEE to EGI policy framework was successfully completed and as a direct consequence of this the new EGI policy framework has improved coordination between the various policy groups.
 Furthermore, collaboration with different categories of external partners was improved and intensified, whereby EGI representatives took a leading role in a number of initiatives and actions including developing new policy standards, policies and guidance.
 Policy development process is established on the solid ground which will enable in the following years to provide clearness, fairness, consistency and efficiency at every stage of policy development process, clarify the responsibilities of participants, encourage proactive consideration of key policy issues within EGI community and prevent potential issues and conflicts between actors.
 EGI will form ERIC working group in order investigate open questions raised by the milestone dealing with ERIC [R] Following this, based on the newest EC strategic and policy developments, PDT will be working in the following months on providing a quarterly report (analysing the latest EC strategic, policy and legislative activities relevant to EGI), develop a Communication and Lobbying Strategy within Europe, participate at the stakeholder debate on the progress at the annual Digital Assembly, investigate the adoption of Green-IT initiatives within the EGI community etc.

-The Sustainability Plan has provided a preliminary assessment of which services could be supported by a particular business model as a means to structure and direct future discussions and dedicated activities with JRA1.
+The Sustainability Plan has provided a preliminary assessment identifying which services could be supported by a particular business model as a means to structure and direct future discussions and dedicated activities with JRA1.
 This will take place through consultative workshops amongst the stakeholders in the years to come to assess the true viability of the different services to different business models using this taxonomy.
 In addition, based on the analysis and the context set out by D2.6 - Integration of Clouds and Virtualisation into the European production infrastructure, a dedicated workshop will be organised by late spring 2011 to gather feedback towards a federated virtualised infrastructure [R31].
-Through the direct engagement with the EGI community over the next few months, EGI.eu will strive to ensure that available opportunities will be thoroughly evaluated and a solution deployed, to answer the growing need for virtualised resources and to ensure the infrastructure continues to evolve towards the current and new user communities it serves.
+Through the direct engagement with the EGI community over the next few months, EGI.eu will strive to ensure that available opportunities will be thoroughly evaluated and solutions deployed that answer the growing need for virtualised resources as well as to ensure the infrastructure continues to evolve towards the current and new user communities it serves.

 References